arananet/Unamiga_Reloaded/cores/USB Controller/readme.md

 7-Once the programming is complete you can unplug the programming pins, and try the new firmware by power up the Unamiga Reloaded.

 8-You could revert to the original firmware by doing the step 1-7 again.

+### Copyright notice

+Firmware completely developed by Miguel Fides and tested by Edu Arana.
+The use of this firmware is prohibited in another platforms.
+The only device compatible with this firmware is the Unamiga Reloaded and Unamiga MiniITX.